-For more information about our COMPUTER SCIENCE program, Kathie.Quick@bend.k12.or.us.
-And check out this video!
+For more information about our COMPUTER SCIENCE program, please contact Kathie.Quick@bend.k12.or.us.
+In the meantime, check out this video about our Computer Science program.

 IT Essentials 1

 NEW!

-Grade: 9-12 Credit: 0.5

 Imagine building a computer, then connecting it securely to a network.
 This exciting first step could lead to a rewarding IT career.
 Because a sure way to excel-no matter which area of IT you choose -is to learn the right computer fundamentals.
 IT Essentials covers this as well as shares the career skills needed for entry-level IT jobs.
 You'll enjoy working with Cisco Networking Academy advanced simulation tools and having multiple hands-on labs that hone your troubleshooting skills.
 No prerequisites or computer knowledge required.
 You'll learn these core skills: Install, configure, and troubleshoot computers and mobile devices; and identify common security threats like phishing and spoofing.

 IT Essentials 2

 Prerequisite: IT Essentials 1